Dupuytren's contracture: Segmental fasciectomy with/without cellulose

 Segmental fasciectomy involves excising part(s) of the contracted cord so that it disappears or no longer contracts the finger.
 It is less invasive than the limited fasciectomy, because not all the diseased tissue is excised and the skin incisions are smaller.

 The person is placed under regional anesthesia and a surgical tourniquet is used.
 The skin is opened with small curved incisions over the diseased tissue.
 If necessary, incisions are made in the fingers.
 Pieces of cord and fascia of approximately one centimeter are excised.
 The cords are placed under maximum tension while they are cut.
 A scalpel is used to separate the tissues.
 The surgeon keeps removing small parts until the finger can fully extend.
-The person is encouraged to start moving his or her hand the day after surgery.
-They wear an extension splint for two to three weeks, except during physical therapy.
+The patient is encouraged to start moving their hand the day after surgery.
+After surgery people wear a light pressure dressing for four days, followed by an extension splint, typically continuously for a few weeks, then every night for eight weeks.

 The same procedure is used in the segmental fasciectomy with cellulose implant.
 After the excision and a careful hemostasis, the cellulose implant is placed in a single layer in between the remaining parts of the cord.

-After surgery people wear a light pressure dressing for four days, followed by an extension splint.
-The splint is worn continuously during nighttime for eight weeks.
-During the first weeks after surgery the splint may be worn during daytime.